coffee2code/html-special-characters-helper/readme.txt

 = I've activated the plugin and don't see the "HTML Special Characters" helper box when I go to write a post; where is it? =

-Initially the sidebar box is added to the bottom of your admin sidebar.
-You may want to drag it up the sidebar into a higher position closer to the post body field.
+In WP 2.3 the helper box is initially added to the bottom of your admin sidebar.
+You may want to drag it up the sidebar into a higher position closer to the post entry field.
+In WP 2.5 the box is located below the post entry field and, unfortunately, is not currently drag-n-droppable.

 == Screenshots ==